erin-at-work/etherscan-txn-scraper/README.md

 Gas & Txn fee reimbursements made easy (for cornbase employees).

-**Why did I make this?** After tediously copying & pasting tiny amounts, tracking totals on a spreadsheet, and collecting screenshots of each transaction page, I thought to myself ... "programmer, know your power".
+**Why did I make this?** After tediously copying & pasting tiny amounts, tracking totals on a spreadsheet, and collecting screenshots of each transaction page, I thought to myself ... "programmer, use your skill".

 ### Setup